crspybits/SMSyncServer/README.md

 # Installation
 ## 1) Create Google Developer Credentials

 * To enable access to user Google Drive accounts, you must create Google Developer credentials for your iOS app using the SMSyncServer Framework and the SMSyncServer Node.js server.
-These credentials need to be installed in either the iOSTests app or in your app making use of the iOSFramework.
+These credentials need to be installed in either the iOSTests or SharedNotes app or in your app making use of the iOSFramework.
 See
 <https://developers.google.com/identity/sign-in/ios/>.
 Make sure you enable the Google Drive API for your Google project.

 ## 2) MongoDb installation